leonardovff/nova-tin/README.md

 ## Run conveter
-Run `nx serve converter` to run the converter and make the conversion.
+Run `nx serve convert` to run the convert and make the conversion.